There are actually 2. One is more obvious, and that is the opportunity to build and distribute libraries of block patterns.

 There is an entire ecosystem of highly successful products that have proven markets and audiences.
 Some of these are transitioning to the new native WordPress block editor experience.
 Many are not.

 Why not take a proven WP product idea (forms, SEO, editorial workflow, user management, etc etc etc) and build a variation of it that is “block editor native”.
 Something that feels like it “just belongs” in the block editor world of modern WordPress.
 That’s what we did with Block Lab and are now doing with Genesis products.
-More-so, that’s what we’re doing with Hello Charts.
-Building a plugin that’s user experience is so beautifully seamless with WordPress, you’d think it was native.
+More so, that’s what we’re doing with Hello Charts.
+Building a plugin with a user experience so beautifully seamless with WordPress, you’d think it was native.

-When mobile devices became a thing, we first just shoe-horned existing desktop experiences in to apps because that’s what we new.
-Over time though, it’s the apps that truly embraced a mobile native experience that emerged as the winners.
+When mobile devices became a thing, we first just shoe-horned existing desktop experiences into apps because that’s what we knew.
+Over time though, it’s the apps that truly embraced a mobile-native experience that emerged as the winners.